What is a "Certified Family Law Specialist"?

 Once all of this has been completed and the information submitted, the Department of Legal Specialization goes over the application.
 This includes verifying experience and education, and contacting references.
 It’s an intensive process, and only a small portion of attorneys who apply for the Certified Family Law Specialist designation ultimately receive the title.

 Even once the state hands out the Certified Family Law Specialist label, the journey is far from over.
-This isn’t a passive designation, and the attorney in question must actively maintain their status.
 Every three years, specialists must complete 36 hours of approved training, or the equivalent, during their Minimum Continuing Legal Education period.
 Additionally, every five years, they must go through a recertification process.
-This doesn’t require them to retake the CFLS test, but it does require an application.
+This doesn’t require them to retake the CFLS test, but it does require another application.

 Beyond demonstrating skills in the obvious areas, family law attorneys need at least a passing proficiency in many other disciplines.
 Family law has a wide reach, and a variety of fields often play into it.
 It’s important to have a grasp of financial law, tax statutes, estate planning, Social Security, and much more.